MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
 <!-- Update-Editable-End -->

-Update CSP Policies are listed below based on the group policy area:
+Update CSP policies are listed below based on the group policy area:

 - [Manage updates offered from Windows Update](#manage-updates-offered-from-windows-update)
   - [BranchReadinessLevel](#branchreadinesslevel)